TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-discovery-issues.md

 After starting discovery from the appliance, allow some time for the discovered machines to show up on the Azure portal.
 It takes around 15 minutes for a VMware discovery, and around 2 minutes per added host for a Hyper-V discovery.
 If you continue to see "Discovery in progress" even after this time, try the following:

  - Click **Refresh** on the **Servers** tab.
 This should show the count of the discovered servers in the Server Assessment and Server Migration tiles.
- - If you are discovering VMware servers, verify that the vCenter account you specified has permissions set correctly and has access granted to atleast 1 VM.
+ - If you are discovering VMware servers, verify that the vCenter account you specified has permissions set correctly and has access granted to at least 1 VM.
 Please note that while you can set the discovery scope to vCenter Server datacenters, clusters, folder of clusters, hosts, folder of hosts, or individual VMs, Azure Migrate is not able to discover VMs if the vCenter account has access granted at vCenter VM folder level.
 Learn more about scoping discovery [here](https://docs.microsoft.com/azure/migrate/tutorial-assess-vmware#scoping-discovery).

 ## Hyper-V VM discovery